CtrlK

 Workflow Clarity

-The OAuth flow shows a clear sequence (generate URL → handle callback), but lacks validation checkpoints or error handling guidance.
-Device revocation operations are destructive but have no confirmation or recovery steps mentioned.
+The OAuth flow shows a clear sequence (generate URL → handle callback), but there are no validation checkpoints or error handling steps for security-sensitive operations like revoking devices, unlinking providers, or handling OAuth failures.
+Missing feedback loops for these potentially destructive operations caps this at 2.

 2 / 3